 FBT does not apply to fringe benefits provided to an employee whose annual taxable income does not exceed K100,000 per month or K1,200,000 per year.
 FBT liability should not be imposed on an employee.

-An employer who provides fringe benefits to an employee whose annual taxable income is in excess of K420,000 or K35,000 per month is required to register within 14 days they begin to provide the fringe benefits to the employees.
+Every employer who provides fringe benefits to employees is required to register for FBT 14 days after starting to provide fringe benefits to employees.
+Employers are required to fill FBT 1.

 FBT is paid quarterly on the 14th of the following month after the end of each quarter.
 FBT for the second quarter, October-December 2021, is due by 14th January 2022.
 FBT returns should be submitted by the same date and should be accompanied by FBT2Feedback: email@example.com; 0888 986 200, 0888 958 220